 FIREFIGHTERS from Port Talbot are warning residents about the dangers of unattended chip pans and the subsequent benefits of smoke alarms.

-In the early hours of Saturday, February 4, crews from Port Talbot responded to report of a house fire in Taibach, Port Talbot.
+In the early hours of Saturday morning, February 4 th 2017, crews from Port Talbot responded to report of a house fire in Taibach, Port Talbot.
 Upon arrival, crews were faced with a heavily smoke logged property and residents fearing the worst.
 The crews safely tackled the fire, located in the kitchen to the rear of the property, using four breathing apparatus, two hose reel jets, two thermal imaging cameras, a safety jet and a positive pressure ventilation fan.

 The kitchen sustained extensive damage and the rest of the house was badly damaged by smoke.